 There are several types of hand injuries covered under personal injuries for which you can claim compensation.
 These are detailed below:

 - Hand strains, tears and sprains – this type of injury might seem minor.
 However, they can negatively impact the tendons, muscles and ligaments found in your hand making it harder to grab and hold onto objects.
 They can disrupt the way you do everyday things you normally take in your stride.
-It could even mean you are unable to carry out the work you normally do and could cause you to permanently end your job
+It could even mean you cannot carry out the work you normally do and could cause you to end your job permanently.

-- Injured nerve fibres in your hand – there are many nerve endings in your fingertips which allows you to have an acute sense of touch.
-When any of these nerves are damaged, it can negatively impact your sense of touch which makes it that much harder to carry out a simple task using your hands.
-Having a reduced sense of touch can also lead to serious burns because you would not be able to feel when something is hot or very cold
+- Injured nerve fibres in your hand – there are many nerve endings in your fingertips, allowing you to have an acute sense of touch.
+When any of these nerves are damaged, it can negatively impact your sense of touch, making it that much harder to carry out a simple task using your hands.
+Having a reduced sense of touch can also lead to serious burns because you would not feel when something is hot or very cold.

 - Broken hand compensation